Style Injection in Diffusion: A Training-free Approach for Adapting Large-scale Diffusion Models for Style Transfer: Appendix

-\paragraph{Additional qualitative results.} We additionally compare the proposed method with the most recent baseline~(AesPA-Net) and baseline with the lowest ArtFID~(AdaAttN).
-As shown in Fig.~\ref{fig:supp_example_1},~\ref{fig:supp_example_2}, we observe that ours better-transfers the local texture of a given style into the content image.
+\textbf{Additional qualitative results.} We additionally compare the proposed method with the most recent baseline~(AesPA-Net) and baseline with the lowest ArtFID~(AdaAttN).
+Fig.~\ref{fig_supp_diff_qual} shows the additional qualitative comparison of ours with diffusion model baselines.
+Moreover, as shown in Fig.~\ref{fig:supp_example_1},~\ref{fig:supp_example_2}, we observe that ours better-transfers the local texture of a given style into the content image.

 Also, in Fig.~\ref{fig:supp_example_matrix_1},~\ref{fig:supp_example_matrix_2}, we visualize the style transfer results of various pairs of content and style images.